Conrad Sewell

 Conrad Ignatius Mario Maximilian Sewell (born 31 March 1988) is an Australian singer and songwriter.
-Sewell is best known for his vocals on Kygo's single "Firestone" and his number-one single "Start Again".
+He is best known for his vocals on Kygo's single "Firestone" and his number-one single "Start Again".

 At the ARIA Music Awards of 2015, he won Song of the Year for "Start Again" and was nominated in two other categories: Breakthrough Artist and Best Pop Release.
 His debut studio album Life was released in May 2019.

 Early life

 Growing up in Brisbane, Sewell started pursuing a music career from a young age, sending around demos since he was 8 years old.
 He later tried his luck with short-lived rock band Sons of Midnight.
 He is the brother of Australian pop singer Grace.
 In 2004, Sewell auditioned for season 2 of Australian Idol, but he did not initially pass the audition stage, needing to travel to a different state and re-auditioning before making it into the Top 100 singers for that season.
 In 2006, he moved to the United Kingdom.

 Sewell comes from a family of musicians; his grandparents toured with the Bee Gees and the Gibb Brothers.
 His sister Grace is a singer best known for her version of the 1963 Lesley Gore song "You Don't Own Me", which hit number one on the ARIA Charts in May 2015.
 When "Start Again" hit number one on the ARIA Charts in June 2015, Conrad and Grace became the first Australian-born siblings in the history of the charts to hit number one as separate acts.